What is Disability Living Allowance (DLA)?

-If you are in receipt of the Higher Rate Mobility Component of DLA and have at least 12 months remaining on your award, you will be eligible to lease a car, scooter or powered wheelchair through the Motability Scheme.
+If you are in receipt of the Higher Rate Mobility Component of DLA and have at least 12 months remaining on your award, you will be eligible to lease a car, scooter, powered wheelchair or Wheelchair Accessible Vehicle through the Motability Scheme.

 The Scheme provides flexible and hassle-free access to a brand-new, reliable vehicle of your choice – giving you greater freedom, everyday.